Skip to content

 --dev, -d Enable Hot Module Replacement false

---no-client, -n Skip client bundling (API only) false
+--no_client, -n Skip client bundling (API only) false

 --faux, -f Print API docs only (no server) false